Get insider access

 6. Best Casual-Use Headphones For Music

 If you care about your music but don't want to sacrifice features like noise cancelling and portability, consider the Sony WH-1000XM4 Wireless.
 They're Bluetooth headphones, which makes them easier to use when you're out and about, and they have an active noise cancelling (ANC) feature that can block out noise like ambient chit-chat or rumbling engines.
 Their closed-back design doesn't leak your music, but they can't create a passive soundstage that feels as wide or open as similarly priced open-back headphones, like the HiFiMan Sundara 2020.
-Fortunately, they have a virtual surround sound feature to create a more immersive experience, though you need to use it with a compatible streaming service, like TIDAL.
+Fortunately, they have a virtual surround sound feature to create a more immersive experience, though you need to use it with a compatible streaming service, like Amazon Music Unlimited.

 See our review